NAV on 2019/07/23

 The fund positioning and strategy remains virtually unchanged.

 We re-configured our domestic equity exposure during the quarter as value re-emerged after an extended sell-off.
-We increase our exposure to listed property and banks.
+We increased our exposure to domestically oriented stocks.

 Our Fixed Income exposure is inherently conservative, lower duration and adequately diversified.
-We increased our government bond exposure during the sporadic over during the quarter.
+We increased our government bond exposure during the previous quarter but we remain underweight relative to the average fund, based on fiscal considerations.
 We have no parastatal or SOE debt exposure.

 Cash is a residual outcome of our investment process.
-Cash balances declined marginally over the quarter as we found new opportunities to deploy capital.
-It is likely that cash will reduce even further.
+Cash balances increased marginally over the quarter as we rebalanced the currency and sector exposure after significant advances.
 The decline in domestically oriented asset classes (particularly equities) over the quarter has led to more reasonable valuations and attractive opportunities for diversification.

 In order to achieve its objective, the investments normally to be included in the portfolio may comprise a combination of domestic and international assets in liquid form, money market instruments, corporate debt, equities, bonds, property securities, preference shares, convertible equities, listed and unlisted financial instruments and non-equity securities.
 The equity limits will be aligned with that of the Asisa Fund Classification: SA - Multi Asset -High Equity.
 The manager may from time to time invest in participatory interests in portfolios of collective investment schemes registered in the Republic of South Africa and which are consistent with the portfolio's investment policy.